hcomet/CheapoDC/README.md

 ## Web UI

 CheapoDC comes with a Web UI that supports basic web authentication.
-The ID and password for the web authentication is set in the CDCdefines.h file as part of the build configuration.
-Default is "admin" for both.
-TLS (or HTTPS) is not supported so the security is minimal.
-The intention is to provide a deterrent to someone on your network from easily doing a Web OTA upgrade to the firmware or uploading files to the LittleFS partition.
+The default is "admin" for both username and password.
+The password can (and should) be changed on the WebUI [Device Management](#cheapodc-device-management) page.
+TLS (or HTTPS) is not supported.
+Security is minimal with the intention to provide a deterrent to someone easily doing an OTA upgrade to the firmware or uploading files to the LittleFS partition.

 The Web UI has 4 main pages, a dashboard, a configuration page, a device management page and a file management page.